 - With the timeline object selected, in the Timeline window, add a track to the timeline "+" → Unity.StreamingImageSequence → Streaming Image Sequence Track.

-- Click on the track in the time line and verify in the inspector that the fps is 30 and frame range reflects the number of images in your folder.
+- Click on the track in the time line, and in the Inspector, verify that the FPS is 30 and frame range reflects the number of images in your folder.

 - Select the game object, link the timeline created to the playable field in the Playable Director component.

-- A new binding is created and needs to be linked, unfold the bindings foldout and link the game object to the binding for the Streaming Image Sequence Track.
+- In the background, a new binding has been created and needs to be linked.
+With the Depthkit object selected in the Hierarchy, in the Inspector, unfold the bindings foldout and drag the Depthkit game object from the Hierarchy to the binding for the Streaming Image Sequence Track.